 Problem of the Month

-Thank you for your ongoing support and encouragement as you ask about and support your child in solving the Problem of the Month!
-This month’s challenges come from the National Council of Teachers of Mathematics (NCTM) and relate to Measurement, a domain of the Common Core Standards in Mathematics.
-There are only two different challenges this month outlined above.
-Please remember the age ranges are merely suggestions as students can attempt any version, or all, if they so choose.
+This month’s challenges come from the National Council of Teachers of Mathematics (NCTM) and all relate to Number & Operations, a domain of the Common Core Standards in Mathematics.
+There are three different challenges this month outlined above.
+Please use the age ranges as suggestions as students can attempt any version, or all, if they so choose.

-All entrants will receive a cool math pencil and a shout-out on the morning broadcast at the end of the month.
-Students who submit a correct solution to a problem associated with their grade-level or higher will also be eligible to have their names drawn live on the morning broadcast to receive a free item of their choosing from the CES School Store!
+All entrants will receive a fun math pencil, have their name displayed on the T.V. by the main office, and get a shout-out on the morning broadcast at the end of the month.
+Students who submit a correct solution to a problem associated with their grade level or higher will also be eligible to have their names drawn live on the morning broadcast to receive a free item of their choosing from the CES School Store!

-Please direct your child to submit his/her solution(s) to the Math Mailbox.
-The mailbox and Problem of the Month display can be found just around the corner from the new fish tank in the main hallway, on the right hand side, just before the library.
-Each classroom teacher will be given a full set of these problems to increase access, especially for students in the primary grades.
+Please direct your child to submit his/her solution(s) to the Math Mailbox, Mr. K., or his/her classroom teacher.
+The mailbox and Problem of the Month display can be found around the corner from the fish tank in the main hallway, on the right hand side, just before the library.
+Each classroom teacher has been given a full set of these problems to increase access, especially for students in the primary grades.

-If you have any questions about the Problem of the Month, including to request a copy, please do not hesitate to contact me.
+If you have any questions about the Problem of the Month, including to request a copy or for suggestions on how to help your child as they work through problems like these, please do not hesitate to contact me.

 Your Partner in Education,